 Are residents allowed to leave?

 Residents are allowed to leave for essential medical appointments.
-Residents who leave the community for any other reason, including shopping, dinner, or socialization, will need to stay with a loved one or family member outside of The Hearth until all senior living restrictions are lifted.
+Residents who leave the community for any other reason, including shopping, dinner, or socialization, need to schedule their outing with the community’s Executive Director.

 Why are residents not allowed to leave?